F5Networks/f5-azure-arm-templates-v2/examples/autoscale/payg/README.md

 This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP Autoscale solution.
 The linked templates are located in the examples/modules directories in this repository. **F5 recommends you clone this repository and modify these templates to fit your use case.**

+***Existing Stack Deployments (azuredeploy-existing-network.json)***<br>
+Use azuredeploy-existing-network.json parent template to deploy the autoscale solution into an existing infrastructure.
+This template expects virtual network, subnets, and bastion host(s) have already been deployed.
+A demo application is also not part of this parent template as it intended use is for a production deployment.

 The modules below create the following resources:

 - **Network**: This template creates Azure Virtual Networks, Subnets, and Route Tables.
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IPs.
+- **Bastion**: This template creates a generic example bastion for use when connecting to the management interfaces of BIG-IPs.
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Azure Network Security Groups, Public IP Addresses, internal/external Load Balancers, and accompanying resources such as load balancing rules, NAT rules, and probes.
 - **Access**: This template creates an Azure Managed User Identity, KeyVault, and secret used to set the admin password on the BIG-IP instances.
 - **BIG-IP**: This template creates the Microsoft Azure VM Scale Set with F5 BIG-IP Virtual Editions provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
 Traffic flows from the Azure load balancer to the BIG-IP VE instances and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 The BIG-IP module template can be deployed separately from the example template provided here into an "existing" stack.